 - a.
-Contact the District Youth Protection Officer who will Immediately report all cases of sexual abuse and harassment to the police.
+Immediately report all cases of sexual abuse and harassment to the police.
 In Australian capital cities contact the "Police Response Call Centre".
-In country areas contact the local "CIB".
-The District Youth Protection Officer will keep the District Governor appropriately briefed. - b.
-If the police wish to interview the student or arrange for a forensic medical examination, the Youth Protection Officer will advise who best to accompany the student - c.
-As soon as possible advise the student's Club Counsellor you have made a report to the District Youth Protection Officer, unless the counsellor is involved in the accusation. - d.
-The student's Club Counsellor, if advised of an allegation, should advise the Chairman of the District Committee.
-The Chairman will keep the District Governor appropriately briefed. - 4.
+In country areas contact the local "CIB". - b.
+If the police wish to interview the student or arrange for a forensic medical examination, accompany the student - c.
+As soon as possible advise the student's Club counsellor of the accusation unless the counsellor is involved in the accusation; then contact the District Protection Officer or a member of the District Protection Committee. - d.
+The student's Club counsellor if advised of an allegation should advise the District Protection Officer or a member of the District Protection Committee. - 4.
 Avoid gossip and blame.
 Do not tell anyone about the report other than those required by the guidelines.
 Care must be taken to protect the rights of both the victim and the accused during the investigation.

-The operation in a "need to know" basis is essential. - 5.Do hot challenge the alleged offender.
+5. Do not challenge the alleged offender.
 The adult to whom the student reports must not contact the alleged offender.
 In cases of abuse, interrogation must be left entirely to law enforcement authorities.
 In cases of non-criminal harassment, the District Protection Officer or Committee and District Governor are responsible for investigating, with the assistance of the District Youth Exchange chair and the Club counsellor as needed, and will be in contact with the alleged offender after the student has been moved to a safe environment.